Duties:

 Qualifications: Federal and foundation grant writing success required; nonprofit development work preferred.
 Sociology master's degree required for Lecturer rank; doctoral degree required for Assistant Professor rank.

-Priority Deadline: Review of applicants will begin on November 13, 2024.
+Priority Deadline: Review of applicants will continue until the position is filled.

 Appointment Date: August 2025